Water for Growth Through Windy Gap

 The project has been approved by the U. S. Bureau of Reclamation, U.S. Army Corps of Engineers, Grand County, Colorado Parks and Wildlife and endorsed by former Gov. John Hickenlooper.
 It also has support from several environmental groups such as Trout Unlimited.
 It also aligns with the objectives of the Colorado Water Plan, which identifies additional water storage among the measures needed to meet the state’s future demands.

 Construction Began in 2021

 After receiving final approval from the federal government in 2017, preconstruction work began in December 2019 and included non-site disturbing activities such as submittal development and review, obtaining construction permits and third party utility agreements, value engineering workshops, risk workshops, and other partnering activities between the Municipal Subdistrict and Barnard Construction, the construction firm hired for the project.
-Onsite construction is scheduled to start in 2021, and is expected to last four years.
+Onsite construction began in August 2021, and is expected to last four years.
 The construction cost is being contracted at $485.4 million.

 Making the Most of our Local Water Supplies

 This project will utilize the water rights associated with the existing Windy Gap Project, which has been delivering water since 1985.
 Once built, Chimney Hollow Reservoir will provide the additional storage needed to make the Windy Gap Project a more reliable delivery system for the local residents who currently depend on it, as well as their children and grandchildren.

 A Critical Element in Securing Future Water Supplies